adiazny/strong/README.md

 # Google Drive API
 - [Google Drive API](https://developers.google.com/drive/api) - [Google Workspace](https://developers.google.com/workspace/guides/get-started) - [Google Drive Activity API](https://developers.google.com/drive/activity/v2)

-# Project Structure
-- `bin`: contains compiled application binaries, ready for deployment to a production server
-- `cmd/api`: contains application-specific code for the Strong API application.
-Includes the code for running the server, reading and writing HTTP requests and managing authentication.
-- `internal`: contains various ancillary packages used by the Strong API.
-It will contain the code for interacting with external services, doing data validation and so on.
-Basically, any code which isn’t application-specific and can potentially be reused will live in here.
-The Go code under cmd/api will import the packages in the internal directory (but never the other way around).
-- `remote`: contains the configuration files and setup scripts for the production server
-- `go.mod`: file will declare our project dependencies, versions and module path.
-- `Makefile`: file will contain recipes for automating common administrative tasks — like auditing the Go code, building binaries, and executing various commands

 ## Research
 - VSCode extention to work with csv files: Edit CSV